 As such, idealised submodels of circuit-level noise consist of strictly fewer atomic faults, where, by assumption, we impose some of the circuit-level noise faults to be impossible.
 While this is not realistic for circuits that are run on hardware, it serves as an essential mathematical reasoning tool throughout this work.

-For multi-qubit Pauli measurements, we introduce two levels of idealisation; fault-tolerant and the strong notion of fault-free.
+For multi-qubit Pauli measurements, we introduce two levels of idealisation: fault-tolerant and the stronger notion of fault-free.
 While the two idealisations might not seem immediately obvious at first, they will become clearer throughout the rest of this work.
-In short, oftentimes implementations of Pauli measurements are assumed to be free of multi-qubit faults on the outputs, i.e.\@ fault-tolerant, but not free of all faults, in that faults that occur during the measurements can still create a measurement flip and/or faults of at most the same weight on the outputs.
+In short, oftentimes fault-tolerant implementations of Pauli measurements are assumed to be free of multi-qubit faults on the outputs but not free of all faults, in that faults that occur during the measurements can still create a measurement flip and/or faults of at most the same weight on the outputs.

 We indicate the noise model under consideration by drawing the idealised edges and gates in purple.
-We indicate fault-tolerant Pauli measurements by drawing the box in purple but leaving the measurement arrow at the top in black, and we draw fault-tolerant Pauli measurements completely in purple.
-For example, in \autoref{fig:fault-examples} (d), we consider a submodel of circuit-level noise that idealises three edges, the $ZZ$ measurement as multi-qubit fault-free and the $XZ$ measurement as fault-free.
+We indicate fault-tolerant Pauli measurements by drawing the box in purple but leaving the measurement arrow at the top in black, and we draw fault-free Pauli measurements completely in purple.
+For example, in \autoref{fig:idealised-wires}, we consider a submodel of circuit-level noise that idealises three edges, the $ZZ$ measurement as fault-tolerant, and the $XZ$ measurement as fault-free.